 A pro-active Equality and Diversity Committee is in place, membership of which includes an Assistant Principal and a College Governor who reports back to the Corporation on a regular basis to ensure that equality and diversity remain high profile aspects of Corporation business.
-The College is immensely proud to be the first College nationally to have achieved the Rainbow Flag Award in January 2020 in recognition of its commitment to positive LGBT, inclusion and visibility.
-The College has committed to a period of reassessment which will commence in January 2023.
-The College also proudly gained the Sefton Young Carers Bronze Award in May 2021.
+The College is immensely proud to be the first College nationally to have achieved the Rainbow Flag Award in recognition of its commitment to positive LGBTQIA+, inclusion and visibility.
+The College has also proudly gained the Sefton Young Carers Bronze Award.